w3c/window-management/additional_explorations.md

 poll `isMultiScreen()` and obviates the need for a `multiscreenchanged` event.

-Sites that have called `getScreens()` may be additonally interested in `screenschange` events that would yield updated screen informtion snapshots (e.g. the display properties of a connected screen have changed).
+Sites that have called `getScreens()` may be additonally interested in `screenschange` events that would yield updated screen information snapshots (e.g. the display properties of a connected screen have changed).

 Browser implementations may require permissions for any proposed functionality,